-Some services also offer wrap-around support in the form of bus programs to support local children's attendance.
+Some services offer wrap-around support in the form of bus programs to support local children's attendance.
 We describe these services in more detail in sections 4.2.2 and 4.2.4 and outline our recommendation that the NSW Government work with the sector to develop a model of wrap-around supports for families experiencing disadvantage and vulnerability that could include support with access to transport.

-In addition to wrap-around supports for families experiencing disadvantage and vulnerability, we consider the NSW Government should continue and expand the Preschool Drive Subsidy program to provide additional financial support for families in outer regional and remote areas of the state to help with the additional costs these families encounter to access services.
-These subsidies should be available to support families who enrol their children at all service types and could be tailored to the particular access needs of each eligible family.
+In addition to wrap-around supports for families experiencing disadvantage and vulnerability, we consider the NSW Government should advocate to the Commonwealth Government that it provide additional financial support for families in outer-regional and remote areas of the state to help with the additional costs these families encounter to access services.